 Mathilda and Doggie can’t wait to go to their friend’s party and play in the bouncy house.
 Then Mathilda can’t wait in line — and cuts in front of Doggie.
 She is surprised to learn that everyone wants their turn, even grown-ups.
 Performed with needle-felted puppets, and a gentle pace that suits young children.
-Best for ages 3 to 6
+30 minutes, best for ages 3 to 6

 Only Mrs. Piggle Wiggle’s magic can convince the grimy Mathilda to take a bath.
 This story is a light-hearted adaptation of a Betty Macdonald story told with needle-felted pig puppets.
 Best for ages three to seven, 25 minutes

 Cow and Mouse, who are good friends, go on a picnic together.
 Cow can’t stand to share his cookies.
 The Thank-You fairy transforms him into a fish so that he can try being an animal that doesn’t have to share.
 This show is performed with original hand puppets, and is best for ages three to six.
 25 minutes

 Mr. Badger is thrilled to meet Blossom, a flower fairy, in the garden.
 He flies away with her to help the fairies build a playground.
 But then it’s complicated: the fairies won’t use cement; and Mr. Badger wants to learn to fly.
 This gentle tale is based on European fairy lore.“Badger Meets the Fairies” is best for ages 4 to 10, and lasts 40 minutes.

 Puppets, sets and music work together in the show to evoke a woodland garden.
 Fairy puppets and sets for their garden were built by visual artist Sandra Pastrana and Margaret Moody.
 Alison Plante of Berklee School of Music composed original music for the piece based on Celtic melodies.
 If you see Margaret perform as a solo artist, you will hear Alison’s melodies.